-For this section, applications will be scored based on the quantified GHG emission reductions based on: 1) the total Project GHG Reductions Score; AND 2) cost efficiency of estimated GHG reductions per AHSC dollar.
-Each of these scoring methods will represent a maximum of 15 points of the total combined 30 points available under this criterion.
+For this section, applications will be scored based on the estimated GHG emission reductions based on: 1) the transit Project GHG emission reductions; 2) the housing, active transportation, and renewable energy Project GHG emission reductions; AND 3) cost efficiency of total estimated GHG emission reductions per AHSC dollar.
+Each of these scoring methods will represent a maximum of 5, 10, and 15 points of the total combined 30 points available under this criterion, respectively.